 What is it like to live with endometriosis?

-Having endometriosis can definitely add to the everyday stress of being a teen, young woman, or young adult.
+Having endometriosis can definitely add to the everyday stress of being a teen or young adult.

-- Girls with endometriosis have a significant amount of pelvic pain and menstrual cramps.
+- People with endometriosis have a significant amount of pelvic pain and menstrual cramps.

-- A young women’s pain is often misunderstood, perhaps because she doesn’t necessarily “look sick”.
+- A young person’s pain is often misunderstood, perhaps because they dont necessarily “look sick”.

-- Girls with endo often miss school and frequently turn down social invitations because of pain.
+- People with endo often miss school and frequently turn down social invitations because of pain.
 This can lead to feelings of isolation and depression.

-It’s not uncommon for young women to have endometriosis.
-If endometriosis runs in the family, a young woman may be more likely to have it than someone else with no family history.
-A research study done at Boston Children’s Hospital found that endometriosis was the most common diagnosis for girls with chronic pelvic pain who had undergone a diagnostic laparoscopy.
+It’s not uncommon for a young person to have endometriosis.
+If endometriosis runs in the family, a young person may be more likely to have it than someone else with no family history.
+A research study done at Boston Children’s Hospital found that endometriosis was the most common diagnosis for people with chronic pelvic pain who had undergone a diagnostic laparoscopy.

-How often does a young women need to be seen by her GYN (gynecology) team?
+How often does a young person need to be seen by her GYN (gynecology) team?

-This depends on: the type of medication she is prescribed, how well she responds to treatment, and whether or not she has other gynecological issues.
-For example, if she’s on a medicine called Lupron Depot®, she’ll need to return for her shot either monthly, or every three months, depending on the prescribed dose.
-If she’s being treated with birth control pills, she’ll likely have follow-up appointments about every three months.
-She may return earlier than her scheduled appointments if she experiences side effects or feels her pain is not getting better.
-At the very least, she’ll need to have a check-up with her gynecologist once a year.
+This depends on: the type of medication they are prescribed, how well they responds to treatment, and whether or not she has other gynecological issues.
+For example, if they are on a medicine called Lupron Depot®, they will need to return for their shots either monthly, or every three months, depending on the prescribed dose.
+If they are being treated with birth control pills, they will likely have follow-up appointments about every three months.
+They may return earlier than their scheduled appointments if they experiences side effects or feels the pain is not getting better.
+At the very least, they will need to have a check-up with their gynecologist once a year.

-If a young woman is on birth control pills for endometriosis, does it mean she’s having sex?
+If a young person is on birth control pills for endometriosis, does it mean she’s having sex?

-Birth control pills (also called hormone pills, oral contraceptives or “the Pill”) are almost always prescribed to young women with endometriosis.
-Being on the pill does not mean that a young woman is having sex.
+Birth control pills (also called hormone pills, oral contraceptives or “the Pill”) are almost always prescribed to young people with endometriosis.
+Being on the pill does not mean that the person is having sex.

 How can I help my friend get to school?

 One of the primary goals of treatment is to successfully manage your friend’s (sibling, or partner’s) pain.
-Her treatment plan is specially designed to lessen her symptoms that often get in the way of going to school, participating in activities, and socializing with friends.
+Their treatment plan is specially designed to lessen their symptoms that often get in the way of going to school, participating in activities, and socializing with friends.
 You can encourage your friend (sibling, or partner) to go to school even if it means going in later or getting dismissed early.
-If she’s absent, you could offer to pick up school-work for her.
+If they are absent, you could offer to pick up school-work for them.

 How can I help my friend (sibling, or partner) get out and do things?

-Understanding what your friend (sibling, or partner) is experiencing in terms of pain will help you know why she may feel anxious about going out.
-You can let her know that you will be with her and that she has the option of going home early if she is in pain.
+Understanding what your friend (sibling, or partner) is experiencing in terms of pain will help you know why they may feel anxious about going out.
+You can let them know that you will be with them and that she has the option of going home early if they are in pain.

-Sometimes plans you have made with your friend, sibling, or partner may need to be adjusted because she is tired or in pain.
+Sometimes plans you have made with your friend, sibling, or partner may need to be adjusted because they are tired or in pain.
 This doesn’t necessarily mean that you can’t get together.
-Choosing more relaxing activities, or meeting at her home is better than not including her in your plans.
+Choosing more relaxing activities, or meeting at their house is better than not including them in your plans.

 How can I tell if my friend (sibling, or partner) is depressed?

-If your friend, sibling, partners or someone you love is having trouble sleeping, is not interested in social activities, has a loss of appetite and/or change in weight, she may be depressed.
-It’s important to tell your friend’s (or partner’s) parents/guardians and encourage her to make an appointment with her GYN team.
+If your friend, sibling, partners or someone you love is having trouble sleeping, is not interested in social activities, has a loss of appetite and/or change in weight, they may be depressed.
+It’s important to tell your friend’s (or partner’s) parents/guardians and encourage them to make an appointment with their GYN team.
 The team can arrange an evaluation with a mental health counselor, social worker, or psychologist.

 Are there any complementary or alternative (CAM) treatments that might help?

-Although there is limited data that supports the effectiveness of CAM therapy in the treatment of endometriosis, some research studies suggest that CAM therapies such as acupuncture and yoga are helpful in controlling pelvic pain.
-Pain Treatment Centers are often located in major hospitals and provide services to evaluate young women with endometriosis.
+Although there is limited data that supports the effectiveness of CAM therapy in the treatment of endometriosis, some research studies suggest that CAM therapies such as acupuncture, pelvic floor physical therapy, transcutaneous electrical nerve stimulator (TENS) unit, and yoga are helpful in controlling pelvic pain.
+Pain Treatment Centers are often located in major hospitals and provide services to evaluate young people with endometriosis.
 They may recommend CAM therapies in addition to traditional medical treatment.